martentyrk/enhancing_ct_low_adoption/readme.md

 Experiments take two configs: one for the model and one for the simulator (data).
 These configs can be found in dpfn/config/model_*.ini.
 For example, in that config one can change the epsilon and delta for Differential Privacy, or change the model parameters.
+In dpfn/config/graph_*.ini, one can change the simulator parameters like fraction_test or num_users.

 The most used experimental setup would be 'prequential'.
 This indicates the simulation whose results can be found throughout the paper.
+Prequential is slang for sequential prediction.
+At every 'day' of the simulation, the algorithm predicts covidscores for all users and decides who to test for the covid virus.
 For further analysis, one could use the experimental setup 'single'.
 This setup uses a static contact graph where one can analyze properties of the inference algorithm such as likelihoods and evidence.

 ## Overview of important scripts

 Most of the code for running inference with DPFN is in inference.py.
-Utility functions for calculating DP terms are in util.py.
+Utility functions for calculating differential privacy terms are in util.py and util_dp.py

+The naming of variables in this code generally follows two works:
+Herbrich et al. 2020, "Crisp", Romijnders et al. 2023, "No time to waste"

 The two main simulations on OpenABM and COVASIM are run with dpfn/experiments/compare_abm.py and dpfn/experiments/compare_covasim.py

+Different versions for obtaining a differentially private covidscore are numbered like dp1, dp2, ..., dp7.
+These are explained in constants.py.
+An important parameter in the config is `noisy_test` as this controls the False Positive Rate and False Negative Rate of the tests for covid.
+We distinguish between levels -1, 0, 1, 2, 3, 4.
+Levels 0,1,2,3 correspond to the levels used in the paper.
+Level 4 has FPR=FNR=1/2 which turns the covid test into a coinflip and this can be used for sanity checking some experiments (when the covid test is a coinflip, then the PIR should be very high).
+Leaving noisy_test a negative number will not change the FPR or FNR from their specified value or the default value.

 ## Code convention

 Code convention: We care about good code and scientific reproducibility.
-As of August 2023, the code contains 72 unittests, spanning more than one thousands line of code (`$ make test` or `nose2 -v`).
+As of August 2023, the code contains 72 unittests, spanning more than a thousand lines of code (run tests with `$ make test` or `nose2 -v` in the base directory).

-The code includes type hints (type hints can be checked with `$ make hint` or `pytype dpfn`).
+Most functions include type hints (type hints can be checked with `$ make hint` or `pytype dpfn` in the base directory).

-Code is styled with included '.pylintrc' and pycodestyle (`$ make lint` or `pylint dpfn`)
+The code is style checked with the included '.pylintrc' and pycodestyle (style check with `$ make lint` or `pylint dpfn` in the base directory).

 ## Installation

+Installation of OpenABM will require the GSL utility functions and the SWIG library to interop between C++ and Python.

 For GSL, follow [these instructions](https://coral.ise.lehigh.edu/jild13/2016/07/11/hello/)